 National Study of Nutrient Removal and Secondary Technologies

-- Obtain nationwide data on nutrient removal to help set more realistic and achievable nutrient reduction targets.
+- Obtain nationwide data on nutrient removal.

 - Encourage improved POTW performance with less expense.

 - Provide a forum for stakeholders to share best practices.

 Help POTWs optimize nutrient removal by providing operation and performance information from similar types of POTWs that have already achieved successful, cost-effective approaches to nutrient removal.

 Serve as a major new nationwide data resource on nutrient removal to help stakeholders evaluate and develop achievable nutrient reduction values.